Department of Economics

 Program Admission Requirements

 For admission to the M.A.E. program, applicants must meet University-wide graduate admission requirements.
-Applicants are further considered on the basis of potential for success in graduate study in economics as indicated by a combination of records in the applicant’s application package, including:
+Applicants are further considered on the basis of potential for success in graduate study in economics as indicated by a combination of records in the application package, including:

-- A completed application form
+- A completed application form.

-- Transcripts from all universities attended
+- Transcripts from all universities attended.

-- Official Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores
+- Official Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores.

-- A statement of purpose
+- A statement of purpose.

 Foundation Requirements

-- Economic Theory: Undergraduate level of economic theory, including Intermediate Microeconomics and Intermediate Macroeconomics
+- Economic Theory: Undergraduate level of economic theory, including Intermediate Microeconomics and Intermediate Macroeconomics.

-- Mathematics: An ability to apply calculus and linear algebra to equilibrium and optimization models in economics
+- Mathematics: An ability to apply calculus and linear algebra to equilibrium and optimization models in economics.

-Students must earn 12 of the 33 semester credit hours from the core courses required for the program.
-These remaining 21 semester credit hours may include the credits that students can earn from an internship and a directed research project or a Master's Thesis.
+Students must complete 33 semester credit hours and a comprehensive examination.
+Students must earn 15 of the 33 semester credit hours from the core courses required for the program.
+The remaining 18 semester credit hours may include the credits that students can earn from an internship and a directed research project or a Master's Thesis, depending upon a student's chosen concentration.

 Comprehensive Examination.
 Students must pass a comprehensive examination administered by a graduate committee.
 This examination is normally taken in the semester in which degree requirements are completed.
 The student informs the Economics Graduate Advisor of the intent to take the examination during the first month of the graduating semester.